-Dialectical Behavior Therapy (DBT) was developed by Marsha Linehan, PhD and is a treatment designed specifically for individuals with self-harm behaviors, such as cutting, suicidal thoughts, urges to suicide, and suicide attempts.
+Dialectical Behavior Therapy (DBT) was developed by Marsha Linehan, PhD and is an evidence-based treatment designed specifically for individuals with struggles such as intense and dysregulated emotions, self-harm behaviors, suicidal thoughts and/or suicide attempts, impulsivity, chaotic interpersonal relationships, and struggles with sense of self.
 Many clients with these behaviors meet criteria for Borderline Personality Disorder (BPD).
 It is not unusual for individuals diagnosed with BPD to also struggle with other problems — depression, bipolar disorder, post-traumatic stress disorder (PTSD), anxiety, eating disorders, or alcohol and drug problems.

 To read more about DBT therapy and frequently asked questions, visit the Behavioral Tech FAQ.

-Discovery Counseling & Consulting offers DBT therapy programs that are “comprehensive and adherent”, which means they faithfully follow the model established by Marsha Linehan.
+Discovery Counseling & Consulting offers DBT programs that are comprehensive, which means they faithfully follow the model established by Marsha Linehan.
 Our DBT programs include all four treatment components: individual therapy, group skills training, phone coaching, and team consultation.